 What risk must the travel agency address?

-The risk of misusing personal data.
+a) The risk of misusing personal data.
 They should stop using AI-driven personalization because the AI Act forbids using personal data for targeted advertising.

 b) The risk of lack of transparency.
 They should guarantee openness about the AI, reduce bias in suggestions, and evaluate if the advertising activities are ethical.